izankhezet/awel/README.md

 # awel
-is a chat app using react native &amp; firebase
+is a chat app using react native &amp; firebase*
+New update soon